ItsFirat/example-for-C-languages/README.md

 💞️ I’m looking to collaborate on system engineering

-📫 How to contact with me ... frtgny1@outlook.com
+📫 How to reach me ... frtgny1@outlook.com